 At Pinnguaq we have a three-step hiring process.

-Selected candidates will be asked to participate in a 15–20 minute phone conversation.
+Selected candidates will be asked to participate in a 20-30 minute preliminary interview via Google Meets with a member of our People and Culture Team.
 During this conversation we want to take the opportunity to learn more about you and your interest in working for Pinnguaq!
 This is also your opportunity to ask us any clarifying questions about the role and organization.

 Pinnguaq Association is strongly committed to fostering diversity within our organization.
 We welcome applicants who will contribute to the further diversification of our staff including, but not limited to, Indigenous people, women, visible minorities, persons with disabilities and persons of any sexual orientation or gender identity.